Penders, Bart, Vermeulen, Niki and John N. Parker (Eds.) (2015). Collaboration across Health Research and Medical Care. London: Ashgate.

 Parker, John N., Vermeulen, Niki and Bart Penders (Eds.)
 (2010).
 Collaboration in the New Life Sciences.
 London: Ashgate.

 Parker, John N., Cardenas, Edgar, Dorr, Alex, and Edward J. Hackett.
-"Using Sociometers to Advance Small Group Research." (resubmitted) Sociological Methods and Research.
+"Using Sociometers to Advance Small Group Research: Entrainment, Complexity, and Creativity" (forthcoming) Sociological Methods and Research.

 Baron, Jill et al."Synthesis Centers as Critical Research Infrastructures."
 (2017) Bioscience 67 (8).

 Hampton et al. "Best Practices for Virtual Participating in Meetings: Experiences from Synthesis Centers."
 (2017) Bulletin of the Ecological Society of America.
 98:57-63.

 Cundill, Georgina, Dirk Roux and John N. Parker.
 “Nurturing Communities of Practice for Transdisciplinary Research.”
 (2015) Ecology and Society 20(2):22.

 Barthel, Stephan, Parker, John N., and Henrik Ernston.
 “Food and Green Space in Cities: A Resilience Lens on Gardens and Urban Environmental Movements.”
 (2015) Urban Studies.
 52(7):1-18.

 Hartter, Joel, Ryan, Sadie J., MacKenzie, Catrina A., Parker, John N., and Carly Strasser.
 “Spatially Explicit Data: Stewardship and Ethical Challenges in Science Data Stewardship in Conservation Science.”
 (2013) Plos Biology 11(9): e1001634.